coll254-strath/coll254-strath/README.md

 <br>💞️ I’m looking to collaborate on problem-solving projects and huge-impact ideas.
 <br>🌱 I'm a quick learner with a strong desire to grow in the tech industry.

-💡 My Development Philosophy

-Clean Code Advocate: I believe in writing maintainable, well-documented code Continuous Learner: Technology evolves, and so should we Problem Solver: I enjoy breaking down complex problems into manageable solutions Open Source Enthusiast: I believe in the power of community-driven development

 # 💻 Tech Stack: